raindevteam/rain/README.md

 Multipurpose, extensible IRC bot written with node.js

 ## Overview
 RainBot is just another IRC bot among the many already made; it started as something for fun rather than need.
 That being said, plenty of development has still been going into RainBot, well at least as much as a college student can do without drowning themself in work.

+#### What RainBot is not
+Let me start off by saying, RainBot isn't really meant to be used by others.
+Not because I don't want you to, but mostly because I'm a lazy \*\*\*\* and haven't written for you some proper module api documentation.
+However, I do believe that a quick glance through the already developed modules should show you a thing or two!

+So now for the million dollar question, should you use RainBot?
+No and yes.
+No because there is probably better bots out there with a better ecosystem, documentation, etc. Hell, **there is** better bots out there.
+RainBot isn't meant to compete with any IRC bots out there already, the main goal from the start was to have fun doing something fun and maybe get some development experience from doing it.
+So what's the reason behind yes?
+You'll make me feel good.
+Okay humor aside (but really you will!), other people using the bot would mean better development.
+RainBot being used by others means I can potentially receive feedback, which is something I feel I really need.

+#### What RainBot is
+Alrighty, so what is RainBot then?
+It's **just another** IRC bot.
+As mentioned, its just a fun little side project for me.
+But it's been ever more exciting since it actually sees some use in its home channel, and I guess that for me is enough to mark a success for RainBot.
+But if up to this point you're still interested, you can get a small idea of how RainBot works by reading the "A Few Things RainBot Can Do" section a little more down below.

+#### The Branches, What do They Mean Mason?

 The master branch is for versions of the bot that are somewhat stable, but not entirely, stable enough that the bot can be used to a reasonable extent.
 The development branch is where I do all my work and reflects the most up-to-date changes, bugs, and features.
+If you want actual release builds, check the releases!

 ### A Few Things RainBot Can Do